 Panther Creek Trail is a 11.6 mile heavily trafficked out and back trail located near Turnerville, Georgia that features a waterfall and is rated as moderate.
 The trail offers a number of activity options and is best used from March until October.

-Panther Creek Trail are along US 441, 14 miles North of Cornelia.
+Panther Creek Trail is along US 441, 14 miles North of Cornelia.
 Turn left, following the sign, onto Glen Hardman Road.
 Immediately take a right onto Old 441; signs for the trailhead are in 1 mile.
 There is a $3 parking fee to park